First Republic of Armenia: Achievements

 In May 1919, the government adopted a plan to establish the country's first university with faculties of history and philology, law, medicine, and physical sciences—it was opened on 31 January 1920 and classes began on 1 February with 8 professors and 200 students.
 The university was temporarily located in the Alexandropol "school of commerce" until the next academic year.
 The minister of education and culture, Nikol Aghbalian, declared that "with the opening of the historico-philological branch of the state university, Armenia was taking a major step toward restoring the old, traditional bonds with the great civilizations of the West".

 The Social Revolutionary and Social Democrat parties in the Armenian parliament attempted to restrict the Armenian church's traditional role in education—members of both parties desired the abolishment of parochial schools.
 Only the Populists defended the right of the church in the educational system.
 The Dashnak government, however, refused to appropriate church-owned properties "based on the right of educational freedom", stating that education would be "secular in nature with allowance for optional religious training".
 Dashnak deputy Sahak Torosyan, in "voicing the opinion of most Dashnakist deputies", stated that "there was little to fear from the Church because Armenian liberalism had already overthrown the political and social power of the religious establishment.
 It might still have a spiritual hold, but there were other ways of dealing with that issue".
 The parliament eventually legislated the church's right to "retain schools that were already in operation".

 Legacy

 The Sardarapat Memorial at the site of the Battle of Sardarabad is the symbol of the First Republic.
 Every year on May 28, Armenia's political leadership and thousands of ordinary people visit the memorial to celebrate the restoration of Armenian statehood.

-In his Antranik of Armenia short story, Armenian-American writer William Saroyan writes about the First Republic of Armenia.
-"It was a small nation of course, a very unimportant nation, surrounded on all sides by enemies, but for two years Armenia was Armenia, and the capital was Erivan.
+In his short story Antranik of Armenia, Armenian-American writer William Saroyan writes about the First Republic of Armenia: "It was a small nation of course, a very unimportant nation, surrounded on all sides by enemies, but for two years Armenia was Armenia, and the capital was Yerevan.
 For the first time in thousands of years Armenia was Armenia".